-MFG\ 156 CNC I
+MFG 156 CNC I

-This course explains methods for operating and set-up of CNC Milling and Tuning machines.
+2 semester hours (offered in 8 week session) This course explains methods for operating and set-up of CNC Milling and Tuning machines.
 Related topics also include shop safety, print reading, hand tools, measurement, layout work and cutting fluids.
 Students will apply classroom lessons to the fabrication of parts on CNC equipment.
-Prerequisite: MFG\ 102 AND MFG\ 103, both with a "C" or better.
+Prerequisite: MFG 102 AND MFG 103, both with a "C" or better.

-MFG\ 202 PRECISION MACHINING
+MFG 202 PRECISION MACHINING

-This course explains common methods of machining used to shape parts to specifications with the emphasis on traditional tool room machinery (Lathes, milling machines, drilling machines and grinders).
+3 semester hour (offered in 8 week session) This course explains common methods of machining used to shape parts to specifications with the emphasis on traditional tool room machinery (lathes, milling machines, drilling machines and grinders).
 Related topics also include shop safety, hand tools, measurement, layout work and cutting fluids.
 Students will apply classroom lessons to the fabrication of parts in the lab course.
-Corequisite: MFG\ 203 Prerequisite: MFG\ 102 AND MFG\ 103, both with a "C" or better.
+Corequisite: MFG 203 Prerequisite: MFG 102 AND MFG 103, both with a "C" or better.

-MFG\ 203 PRECISION MACHINING LAB
+MFG 203 PRECISION MACHINING LAB

-This course provides laboratory emphasis on common cutting tools and lathe operations, as well as on associated precision measuring tools and instruments.
+1 semester hour (offered in 8 week session) This course provides laboratory emphasis on common cutting tools and lathe operations, as well as on associated precision measuring tools and instruments.
 The labs will involve set-ups and procedures for milling machines, lathes, grinders, drill presses, and measuring instruments.
-Corequisite: MFG\ 202 Prerequisite: MFG\ 102 AND MFG\ 103, both with a "C" or better.
+Corequisite: MFG 202 Prerequisite: MFG 102 AND MFG 103, both with a "C" or better.